adeniyi-adeyemi/hello-world/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
-about: Suggest an idea for this project
-title: 'test issue'
-labels: 'feature-request'
-assignees: ''
-projects: 'Agama'

----

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]